James M. Shaeffer, Dean

 Executive Development Program.
 The mission of this unit is to provide businesses, organizations, and individuals with high quality professional development and continuing education programs in virtually all areas of business, management, and executive education.
 The unit offers public programs for individuals seeking professional certificate programs, preparation for certification exams, career advancement and career change.
 In addition, the unit develops and delivers custom programs and consulting services to meet specific organizational and employee development needs of businesses and organizations regionally, nationally and internationally.

-Education Programs and Career Switchers Program.
+Education Programs and Virginia Department of Education Alternative Route to Teacher Licensure (Career Switcher) Program.
 The purpose of this unit is to extend to the community special conferences, workshops, seminars, in-service training, and short courses.
 Drawing on the faculty of the academic colleges and experts in the field, programs are designed in areas such as leadership, counseling/interpersonal skills, learning and curriculum design, training and development, health education, and physical fitness.
 Clients consist of educators as well as professionals in business, industry, and public, private and governmental agencies.
 Programs are designed to help professionals increase and upgrade their development activities.
 Professional and personal development programs are awarded continuing education credit (CEUs).

 Continuing Education Programs in Engineering.
 This unit offers certificates, workshops, courses and conferences.
 The courses are designed primarily for adult learners in content and logistics.
 Most courses are delivered in the late afternoon to early evening at a variety of locations and are delivered online.
 The courses are delivered in an open enrollment format (open to the general public) as well as in contract training settings.